 Sen. Marsha Blackburn (R-TN):

 Excellent.
 We’ve tried for 13 years to get that handed, and we’re not giving up.
 I agree with you on that.
-The American Science Cloud, that is one thing essential to our nationwide labs and I discussed to Oak Ridge, so how ought to the labs work along with the American Science Cloud and how can they mix their scientific and laptop experience?
+The American Science Cloud, that is one thing vital to our nationwide labs and I discussed to Oak Ridge, so how ought to the labs work along with the American Science Cloud and how can they mix their scientific and laptop experience?

 Michael Kratsios: